CloudDevOpsEMEA/aws-atc-ts-grafana/README.md

  - **grafana:** Configure the Graphite datasource and load the dashboard
  - **info:** Display some information about the setup and create a load generation script

 In the AS3 part, three webservers are exposed using BIG-IP LTM Virtual Server functionality.
-The two Nginx hosted web applications are configured into 1 tenant/partition ***Team_Nginx***, a second demo web application written in Python3 Flask is configured in a seperate tenant/partition named ***Team_Broken***.
-This web application allows to control and generate bad/slow traffic.
-All application are in autodiscovery mode, menaing that based on predefined AWS tag key value pairs, BIG-IP will automatically populate the corresponding VS pools
+The two Nginx hosted web applications are configured into a seperate tenant/partition ***Team_Nginx***, a second demo web application written in Python3 Flask is configured in another tenant/partition named ***Team_Broken***.
+This web application allows to control and generate bad and/or slow traffic.
+All application are in autodiscovery mode, meaning that based on predefined AWS tag key value pairs, BIG-IP will automatically populate the corresponding VS pools

-The applications are configured and exposed as follows, using different AS3 configurations for demo purposes of how AS3 is a perfect match for declarative application exposure using BIG-IP ATC
+The applications are configured and exposed as follows, using different AS3 configurations for demo purposes on how AS3 is a perfect match for declarative application exposure using BIG-IP ATC

 | Application | Tenant/Partition | Server Pool | Profile | Exposed URL |
 |---|---|---|---|---|